MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 8 - Create a DLP Policy for PowerPlatform

 Your company uses PowerAutomate flows to share data between SharePoint Online and SalesForce.
-In this exercise, you will create a DLP policy for PowerPlatform that allows your existing flows to keep working but prevents the creation of flows that will share data between SharePoint Online and Apps defined as non-business.
+In this task, you will create a DLP policy for PowerPlatform that allows your existing flows to keep working, but prevents the creation of flows that will share data between SharePoint Online and Apps defined as non-business.

 1.Log into the Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.

-2. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform Admin Center as **MOD Administrator**.
+2. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform Admin Center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

 3. In the **Power Platform Admin Center**, in the left navigation pane, select **Data policies**.

 4. On the **Data policies** page, select **+ New Policy**.

-5. On the **Name your policy** page, type **Tenant wide SharePoint Policy**, then select **Next**.
+5. On the **Name your policy** page, type *Tenant wide SharePoint Policy*, then select **Next**.

 6. On the **non-business** tab, select **SharePoint** and **Salesforce**, then select **Move to Business** at the top of the page.